 A person does not need to feel awful in the days after COVID-19 vaccination for the vaccine to be working.
 It is not necessary to get antibody levels measured.
 For more information, listen to The Osterholm Update: COVID-19, Episode 51: A Balancing Act (30:30).

-There are three vaccines approved for use in the United States—made by Moderna, Pfizer/BioNTech ("Pfizer," for simplicity), and Johnson & Johnson.
+There are four vaccines approved for use in the United States—made by Moderna, Pfizer/BioNTech ("Pfizer," for simplicity), Johnson & Johnson, and Novavax.
 All of the vaccines appear to offer impressive protection against severe illness and death, while having no serious safety concerns.
 It is inappropriate to compare their efficacy against other measures, such as mild or moderate infection, because of differences in research protocols and settings.
 For all of the vaccines, it is unknown how long any vaccine-provided protection lasts.

 A person can receive the COVID-19 vaccine and influenza vaccine at the same visit.